micovery/apigee-jsonata/README.md

 ```

-Note, that I am using a multiline JSONata expression by using the
+(I am using a multiline JSONata expression by using the
-newline escape sequence, followed by the line-continuation character.  (i.e. `\n\`)
+newline escape sequence, followed by the line-continuation character. i.e. `\n\`)